 The reforestation project allows Daikin customers to contribute to reforestation while they enjoy operating their air conditioners in an energy efficient way.

-Each time a customer in Japan pushes the "Comfortable eco operation" button on the remote control of Daikin's Urusara (R-Series) residential air conditioner, an illustration of a tree on the remote control's screen grows a little bigger.
-When the tree becomes full grown (when 10 points are accumulated), the customer's name is listed as one of the supporters at a site of a reforestation project.
-In fiscal 2017, 390 customers were registered as project supporters.
+Each time a customer in Japan pushes the "Comfortable eco-operation" button on the remote control of Daikin's Urusara (R-Series) residential air conditioner, an illustration of a tree on the remote control's screen grows a little bigger.
+When the tree becomes full grown (when 10 points are accumulated), the customer contributes to tree-planting activities and his or her name is listed as one of the supporters at a site of a reforestation project.
+In fiscal 2019, 278 customers were registered as project supporters.

 Daikin's forest protection initiative in Indonesia won the Aroma Environment Association of Japan Prize in the 2016 Contest for Corporate Activities on Biodiversity, which honors companies and individuals who pursue the protection and rejuvenation of biodiversity.

 Daikin contributes to the local environment through biodiversity preservation activities on its bases and their surrounding areas.

 Find out more in your region.